-Chongqing Hon Kwok Centre 重慶 漢國中心, situated at Bei Bu Xin Qu, is a 21-storey twin-tower office building atop of a 4-storey retail/commercial podium achieved average occupancy rate of 94%.
+Chongqing Hon Kwok Centre 重慶漢國中 心, located in Bei Bu Xin Qu, is a 21-storey twin-tower office building atop of a 4-storey retail/commercial podium.
+With a total gross floor area of approximately 108,000 sq.m., it achieved an average occupancy rate of 88% during the year under review (2020: 94%).

-Chongqing Jinshan Shangye Zhongxin 重慶金山商業中心, a twin-tower project, is also situated at Bei Bu Xin Qu and adjacent to the above Chongqing Hon Kwok Centre 重慶漢國中心.
-It comprises a 41-storey office tower and a 42-storey hotel and office composite tower each with its respective 4-storey retail/commercial podium.
-The occupancy rate of the office tower increased steadily up to 82% as at 31 March 2020, while the occupancy rate of the hotel/office tower went up to 62%.
+Chongqing Jinshan Shangye Zhongxin 重慶金山商業中心, is another twin-tower project located in Bei Bu Xin Qu and adjacent to the above Chongqing Hon Kwok Centre.
+With a total gross floor area of approximately 173,000 sq.m., it comprises a 41-storey office tower and a 42-storey hotel and office composite tower each with its respective 4-storey retail/ commercial podium.
+As at 31 March 2021, the occupancy rate of the office tower was 84% (2020: 82%), while the occupancy rate of the hotel/office tower was 64% (2020: 62%).